Philipp-Wrobel/DontFallPortfolio/README.md

 # DontFallPortfolio
 This game was made using the Godot game engine in 2020/2021.
-Godot has its own scripting language which is similar to python which was used in this project.
+Godot has its own scripting language (similar to python) which was used in this project.

 You can play the Game by downloading the DontFallWindows.exe file.